-Kelly has performed with the Memphis Symphony, Opera Memphis, Arkansas Symphony, Midland-Odesssa Symphony and Chorale, Orquesta Filarmónica de Boca del Río (Mexico), The Orchestra Now (TŌN), and Orchestra of the Americas.
+Kelly has performed with the Memphis Symphony, Opera Memphis, Arkansas Symphony, Symphony of Northwest Arkansas, New World Symphony, Midland-Odesssa Symphony and Chorale, Orquesta Filarmónica de Boca del Río (Mexico), The Orchestra Now (TŌN), and Orchestra of the Americas.
 She has enjoyed a truly international career, performing in Eastern Europe and Scandinavia on Orchestra of the Americas' Nordic-Baltic Legacy Tour.
 As a member of the National Youth Orchestra of Canada, Kelly toured extensively throughout Canada and the United States and was selected to travel with the NYOC to Bangalore, India, to serve as a musical mentor for their Canada-India Youth Orchestra project.
 She also performed with the Bard College Conservatory Orchestra on their groundbreaking tour of Cuba in 2016 and toured China as the principal flutist of the Vermont Youth Orchestra.

 An active solo artist and chamber musician, Kelly performs regularly with Luna Nova Music, Memphis' professional chamber music collective.
 She was awarded 1st prize (senior wind division) at the 2017 Young Artist Competition of the Memphis Beethoven Club and was a winner of the 2017 University of Memphis concerto competition.
 With Memphis-based woodwind trio Crosstown Winds, she has made numerous recital appearances and participated in educational workshops for middle and high school musicians.
 Crosstown Winds was awarded third prize in the senior division at the 2018 Coltman Chamber Music Competition, held annually at the Butler School of Music at UT Austin.